Police release e-fit of roller-skating man suspected of indecent exposure

 On all seven occasions he was on roller skates, Scotland Yard said.

-The most recent incident occurred at 10pm on Wednesday January 26 on Regent’s Canal, near to Oval Road, NW1.
+The most recent incident occurred at 10 pm on Wednesday, 26 January on Regent’s Canal, near Oval Road, NW1.

 Officers have asked people to come forward if they recognise the suspect by calling 101 or tweeting @MetCC with the reference 7502/26JAN.